 Highly accurate, portable and robust 3D laser scanning technology is an efficient alternative to traditional survey capture where a large amount of detail is required.

-Recon is at the forefront of UAV (unmanned aerial vehicle), or drone, technology for the aerial surveying and mapping of a wide variety of landforms, offering hundreds of hours of experience utilising this fast, cost-effective data capture technology.
+Recon are professionals in the capture and preparation of aerial mapping data via UAV and helicopter.
+Their experience includes mapping a wide variety of landforms, offering hundreds of hours of experience and utilising fast, cost-effective data capture technology.

 Recon staff come from a

 variety of backgrounds, from surveying and aerial mapping, to manufacturing and

 Recon’s UAV fleet is operated by trained pilots with significant flying and data collection experience.
 Our team operate both fixed-wing and multi-rotor UAVs and ensure the quick dissemination of data to clients.